Fly quiet program

 July CWG - responds to MWAA questions about Fly Quiet programs at other airports Response Draft

 <NEW> Local jurisidictions recommend MWAA fund the fly quiet program.
-Letters of Support Read at October 25 CWG Meeting
+Letters of Support Read at October 25 CWG Meeting.
+Additional letter from Fairfax

 Wisdom from MWAA?